th-koeln-intia/ip-sprachassistent-team2/docs/pages/setup.md

 ### Connect to your Raspberry

 After inserting the SD card and booting the Pi you can ssh after a little while.
 You will need your Pi's IP-Address to connect with via a SSH tool like Putty.
-You can find it in your routers web-interface.
+You can find it in your router's web-interface.

 Default user is `pi` and the password is `raspberry`.